rifat6991/DataScienceX/README.md

     •	Matplotlib: A library for plotting data.

-NumPy: NumPy is a Python package to efficiently do data science.
+<b>NumPy:</b> NumPy is a Python package to efficiently do data science.
 Learn to work with the NumPy array, a faster and more powerful alternative to the list, and take your first steps in data exploration.

     •	Numpy
     •	Numpy array